Updated January 2020

-Wayfinding signs and kiosks have been installed in Uptown, with more placement to occur after construction of the roadway improvements is completed.
-A parking garage study for Uptown will be presented to city council in November.
+Wayfinding signs and kiosks have been installed in Uptown, with more placement to occur after completion of the roadway improvements project.

 The entire wayfinding package includes vehicular, point-of-interest, and trailhead signage; signs that are located in ADOT right of way must meet that agency's design requirements.
 Signage improves awareness of and access to underutilized off-street public parking in the Uptown area and helps travelers find destinations more quickly, contributing to improved traffic flow.

-- Signage in Uptown is coordinated with marketing and education materials that are distributed to visitors at hotels, the Visitor Center and online.
+- Signage in Uptown is coordinated with marketing and education materials distributed to visitors at hotels, the Visitor Center and online.

 - Citywide entryway sign locations have been identified.